Goondi Hill, Queensland: Education

 There are no schools in Goondi Hill.
-The nearest primary schools are Goondi State School in neighbouring Goondi Bend to the west and Innisfail State School in neighbouring Innisfail to the east.
+The nearest government primary schools are Goondi State School in neighbouring Goondi Bend to the west and Innisfail State School in neighbouring Innisfail to the east.
 The nearest government secondary school is Innisfail State College in Innisfail Estate to the east.
 Catholic primary and secondary schooling is available in Innisfail.

 Amenities

 All accessible from the Bruce Highway are the following amenities: